quil/quil/README.md

 * Install [clojure-cli](https://clojure.org/guides/install_clojure) and [babashka](https://github.com/babashka/babashka#installation).
 * `clojure -T:build aot` will do an Ahead of Time compilation of a few classes required to interface with Processing.

-*Important* because of the dependency on Processing jars which are not hosted in any maven repository, it is not currently possible to use quil as a `:git/sha` coordinate dependency.

 Run automated tests locally for clj or cljs with:

 * `clojure -Mdev:kaocha unit clj-snippets` for clj tests